Helenyin123/changnote/web-technology-project.md

 **SQL\(Relation\) vs. NoSQL\(Not only SQL\) Database:**

 * SQL data schema is fixed.
 The relation between two entities is represented by  join table.
 Everything is tabula so it's difficult to add a new column afterwards.
 We need to define the exact pattern for an entity beforehand, and every entity follows that same pattern.
 * NoSQL data schema is very flexible.
-It doesn't have tables.The data forma is like javascript object in key-value pairs called BSON\(Binary Javascript Object Notation\).
+It doesn't have tables.The data format is like javascript object in key-value pairs called BSON\(Binary Javascript Object Notation\).
 A certain key can exist or not exist in an entity.
 Value can be an object or a list.
 Things can be nested.

+#### MongoDB

+mongoDB is a scalable, high-performance, open source  NoSQL database.

+**Mongo Commands:**

+* mongod: stand for Mongo Demon, it start the mongo process. it will keep running in the background.
+* mongo: open up the mongo shell which is like javascript console, used to debug and test.
+* help: give a list of basic features of mongo.
+* showdbs: show database name